rust-lang/rust/src/tools/miri/README.md

   memory effects.
 * `-Zmiri-extern-so-file=<path to a shared object file>` is an experimental flag for providing support for FFI calls.
 Functions not provided by that file are still executed via the usual Miri shims.
-  **WARNING**: If an invalid/incorrect `.so` file is specified, this can cause undefined behaviour in Miri itself!
+  **WARNING**: If an invalid/incorrect `.so` file is specified, this can cause undefined behavior in Miri itself!
   And of course, Miri cannot do any checks on the actions taken by the external code.
   Note that Miri has its own handling of file descriptors, so if you want to replace *some* functions working on file descriptors, you will have to replace *all* of them, or the two kinds of